 1. Bring it up in bits

 Children usually aren’t up for long, serious conversations.
 They’re most likely to be intimidated and just made uncomfortable when you sit them down for a big talk.
-Talking about health and body image first requires a positive environment in which your child feels completely comfortable and most importantly, trusting.
+Talking about health and body image first requires a positive environment where your child feels completely comfortable and, most importantly, trusting.

 So, bring the conversation on in little segments here and there whenever you have the opportunity.
 For example, have them help you out while packing lunch for school.
 Use that opportunity to talk about the healthy snacks you’re packing and how they will give your kid strength throughout the day.
-Also, use all the (mostly negative) images in media and children’s films to bring up the topic in a nonchalant manner.
+Also, use all the (mostly negative) images in media and children’s films to bring up the topic nonchalantly.